its-Shivam732/RagSpark/README.md

 # Youtube video-- https://www.youtube.com/watch?v=HLwyP9LjCLk

 A complete **Retrieval-Augmented Generation (RAG)** pipeline built with Scala, Apache Spark, Delta Lake, and Lucene.
 Process PDF documents, generate embeddings, and build searchable vector indexes for efficient semantic search and retrieval.
-The result metrics are implemented using an audit log approach.
-To view details, refer directly to the - Results/Audit Logs section from table of contents, Alternatively, you can navigate through the Table of Contents in sequence.

 ---